UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking

-To fully leverage the potential of RGB and auxiliary modalities while maintaining algorithmic efficiency, we adopt bidirectional adapters within Transformer Encoder blocks \cite{transformer, bat} to facilitate effective interactions between RGB and X features.
-Unlike previous works \cite{untrack,onetracker}, our approach aims to establish unified multi-modal tracking systems capable of adaptively recognizing multi-modal tasks, while integrating modality-specific refinements for each task.
-In comparison to the RGB-X baseline, which requires 56.44G FLOPs and 92.13M parameters, our proposed UASTrack introduces a modest increase of only 1.87M parameters and 1.95G FLOPs, resulting in an absolute improvement of 8.5\% in Success Rate on LasHeR benchmark.
+Our approach establishes a unified multi-modal object tracking system, capable of adaptively recognising multi-modal {identities} and integrating {modality-specific refinements }for each task.
+Compared to the baseline, which requires 56.44G FLOPs and 92.13M parameters, our proposed UASTrack introduces a modest increase of only 2.10M parameters and 1.95G FLOPs, resulting in a significant improvement of 8.5\% in Success Rate on the LasHeR benchmark.

 In summary, our contributions are as follows: